aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/4000-create-construct-lib-construct-code.md

 {{% notice info %}} Note: Projen only transpiles Typescript files in `src` folder {{% /notice %}}

 Finally, lets add a simple test for our new construct to ensure the projen build process succeeds.
-Delete the `hello.test.ts` file generated in the initial projen project setup from the `constructs\test` folder.
-Create a new file named `constructs.test.ts` in the `constructs\test` folder and insert the following code:
+Rename the `hello.test.ts` file found in `constructs\test` directory to `constructs.test.ts` and replace the contents with the following code:
 {{<highlight ts>}}
 import * as cdk from 'aws-cdk-lib';
 import { Template } from 'aws-cdk-lib/assertions';